top of page

 How will the project impact educational opportunities for our students?

-The existing library is frequently used for classes and special education.
-The new classroom and library design will improve educational opportunities for students and provide confidential spaces for special interventions.
+The new classroom addition will reduce crowding in classrooms and improve educational opportunities for students.
+Renovating existing space will provide confidential spaces for special interventions, including the Licensed Mental Health Practitioner, School Psychologist, Speech Language Pathologist, Physical Therapist, and Occupational Therapist.
 The additional space created with the new gym will be used for a variety of classes, school programs, extracurricular activities, indoor recess, practices, and events.

 What are our current option numbers and how might the project impact option enrollment?